FX Correlation Algorithms

 Implementation

-// detectCorePeriphery() / detectFXCorePeriphery()
+// detectCorePeriphery() in packages/neo4j-network/src/services/graph-analysis.ts

 // GraphQL: fxCorePeriphery queryStatus: WIRED - detectCorePeriphery() is implemented.
 GraphQL query fxCorePeriphery is available.
 Target UIs: /currencies/fiat-fx, /network.